-The McMaster vaccination policy has been paused as of May 1, 2022.
+The McMaster Vaccination Policy continues to be paused.
 All new hires to the University will still be required to be fully vaccinated.
 Vaccination requirements for students, visitors, volunteers and contractors will be paused.

-As of June 1, McMaster’s masking mandate is paused, but masking is strongly encouraged especially in indoor settings.
-Level 3 surgical masks will continue to be provided by the University at no cost to individuals who wish to wear one.
+McMaster’s masking mandate is paused, but masking is strongly encouraged especially in indoor settings especially in classrooms, libraries, crowded spaces or close workspaces.
+Masks will continue to be provided by the University at no cost to individuals who wish to wear one.

 Physical distancing is no longer mandatory in university settings.
 As a best practice to help prevent the spread of COVID-19, consider physical distancing where possible and/or attempt to give others space.